geerlingguy/internet-pi/README.md

 Other features:

   - **Shelly Plug Monitoring**: Installs a [`shelly-plug-prometheus` exporter](https://github.com/geerlingguy/shelly-plug-prometheus) and a Grafana dashboard, which tracks and displays power usage on a Shelly Plug running on the local network.
-(This is disabled by default.
+(Disabled by default.
 Enable and configure using the `shelly_plug_*` vars in `config.yml`.)
+  - **AirGradient Monitoring**: Installs an [`airgradient-prometheus` exporter](https://github.com/geerlingguy/airgradient-prometheus) and a Grafana dashboard, which tracks and displays air quality over time via a local AirGradient DIY monitor.
+(Disabled by default.
+Enable and configure using the `airgradient_enable` var in `config.yml`.)
   - **Starlink Monitoring**: Installs a [`starlink` prometheus exporter](https://github.com/danopstech/starlink_exporter) and a Grafana dashboard, which tracks and displays Starlink statistics.
-(This is disabled by default.
+(Disabled by default.
 Enable and configure using the `starlink_enable` var in `config.yml`.)

 **IMPORTANT NOTE**: If you use the included Internet monitoring, it will download a decently-large amount of data through your Internet connection on a daily basis.
 Don't use it, or tune the `internet-monitoring` setup to not run the speedtests as often, if you have a metered connection!